BECAUSE IT’S 8 AM SOMEWHERE

 Why is it that breakfast foods have been relegated to a certain time of day?
 When you think about it, it just doesn’t make sense.
 Let’s “break” the rules and eat our favorite foods whenever we feel like it.
 Now that makes more sense.

 Amp up your A.M. and your P.M.
 These breakfast foods will change your mind about rising and shining and wake you up to a new realization: breakfast foods are delicious at any time of day.
 Maybe even more delicious.

-Looking for another way to make your weekday breakfast dreams come true?
-Try Sunday meal prepping.
-Batch cooking breakfast is easy with the right recipes, and there are two kinds.
+Second lunches, first dinners, afterschool snacks, these are all great moments for breakfast foods.
+Want to be ready whenever hunger strikes?
+Make your anytime-breakfast dreams come true with some meal prep.
+Batch cooking breakfast foods is easy with the right recipes, and there are two kinds.
 First are the recipes for make-ahead, heat-and-eat breakfasts like cornbread stratas, burritos and breakfast pizzas.
-Second are the life-changing recipes for grab-and-go items like breakfast bars, muffins, and even donuts.
+Second are the recipes for grab-and-go items like breakfast bars, muffins, and even donuts.
 We have both.
-You’ll see: A few well-spent minutes on Sunday can help make mornings run smoothly.

 Serve Breakfast for Dinner